dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

 2. **Attendance**
     - **Purpose**: Manages the attendance of a user and synchronizes communication between schedule data and Google Maps API data
     - **Interfaces**:
-        1. String checkAttendance(List\<double> classLocation, double userTime, String id)
+        1. String checkAttendance(String username, List\<double> userCooridnates, double userTime, String id)
             - **Purpose**: Checks if the user is in class based on the user current location, class location, and the current time of the class and user
-        2. void updateKarma(String username, int karma)
-            - **Purpose**: This increases or decreases the points (karma) of a user based on the location and time
 3. **User**
     - **Purpose**: Manages the user settings and provides communication to user database/collection which stores the username, points (karma), and settings of a particular user
     - **Interfaces**: